Volicon/translate-ui/README.md

+# translate-ui

 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)

 Simple UI translator.
 Really simple.
 Will help you if you need quickly translate UI of your application to other languages.

-#Installation
+## Installation

 `npm install translate-ui`

 Packaged as TypeScript and ES5 CommonJS module.

-#Usage
+## Usage

-### 1. You need to create empty root translator for your application:
+### 1. You need to create empty root translator for your application

     rootTranslator.js

 ```javascript
 import { Translator } from 'translate-ui'